IvoStanchev/expenser/README.md

         - The sidebar is clickable and will provide the permission menu
         - The gear icon on each product opens a slide window with a form to edit
         - Center flip card can add funds
-        - Other buttons change th ecurrency and soring of the lits.
+        - Other buttons change the currency and sorting order of the lits.

 ## Features